Advice on talking to children about Coronavirus

 For this reason, it is important to be able to access the right support and we recognise this might not always be able to be done at home.
 This might be useful if:

 If you would like to use this service, please email school on firstname.lastname@example.org .
 We will then arrange for you to visit at a mutually convenient time.
-If there are circumstances which mean you are not safe, please email and ask for an appointment to meet with 'ANGELA' and we will email you a meeting time to meet with 'ANGELA' to use the room in private (with support from a Safeguarding lead if you want it).
+If there are circumstances which mean you are not safe, please email and ask for an appointment to meet with 'ANGELA' and we will email you a meeting time to come into school (meeting the conditions of our COVID Risk Assessment) to use the room in private (with support from a Safeguarding member of staff if you want it).

 There are many organisations helping during the COVID crisis, so please click below for further information.